jonegil/gui-with-gio/egg_timer/03_button.md

 ### Comments

-1. From the top, we recognize the main function starting defining and calling the anonymous function.

-1. We continue to define the window `w`
+- From the top, we recognize the main function starting defining and calling the anonymous function.
+We continue to define the window `w`

-1. Three new variables are set
+- Three new variables are set:
   - `ops` define the operations from the user interface
   - `startButton` is our button, a clickable widget.
   - `th` is the material theme, and sets the fonts to be gofonts

-1. The `for e:= range w.Events() ` loop is more interesting:
+- The `for e:= range w.Events() ` loop is more interesting:
    - `w.Events()` gets us the _channel_ through which events are delivered.
 We simply listen to this channel forever.

 - Then ... what's this `e:= e.(type)` thing.
 It's actually a neat thing, known as a [type switch](https://tour.golang.org/methods/16) that allows us to take different actions depending on the `type` of event that's being processed.